dlang-tour/core/CONTRIBUTING.md

 the extension of each chaper denotes the internal chapter ID used for constructing URLs.

+Within the content source code examples can be inserted by indenting each line by **4 whitespaces**:

+   writeln("hello");

+_Make sure to also indent empty lines by 4 whitespaces otherwise two separate code boxes will be rendered_.
+Code is automatically highlighted as D code.

 The order of chapters in the table of contents is specified in `index.yml`.
 A new chapter has to be added here otherwise the tour will throw an error at startup.